Residential Rehabilitation

 Most rehab centres will run a structured programme of group treatment activities which patients are encouraged to attend each day.
 Group therapy is an effective tool in the treatment of addiction, as it allows people to share their emotions with others who are going through similar pain and suffering.
 Many people in addiction feel like they are alone, and different to ‘normal’ people, but when in a group setting, you soon realise that you are not alone, other people have been through similar life experiences as you have.
 By being in a group setting, clients can also motivate, encourage and importantly, challenge each other through the process.

-All rehab centres should offer a minimum of weekly 1-2-1 counselling sessions, and of course counsellors and support staff are available to residents 24 hours a day, so if someone is having a bad day, staff can be very responsive.
+At TLC, we offer our clients two 1-2-1 sessions per week, one with a counsellor and one with your Keyworker.
+Our counsellors and support staff are available to residents 24 hours a day, so if someone is having a bad day, staff can be responsive to their needs.
 If you were having a bad day or a bad moment at home, with no-one to talk to, this could lead to picking up a drink or drug.
-Counsellors will usually be trained in psychodynamic therapy, person-centred counselling or CBT and some use an ‘eclectic’ blend of counselling models to inform their work with clients.
-The best rehab centres can also integrate into their treatment programme a range of complimentary therapies such as art therapy, acupuncture and EMDR.
+Our Counsellors use an ‘eclectic’ blend of counselling models to inform their work with clients, inclusive of CBT, Schema Therapy and Hypnotherapy.

-Alongside these more formal, therapeutic treatments, rehab centres may incorporate leisure activities into the programme, such as exercise groups, walks, yoga, chi-gong and music therapy.
+Alongside these more formal, therapeutic treatments, we also incorporate leisure activities into the programme, such as exercise groups, walks and nutrition sessions.
 Rehab can be a tough, emotionally draining experience, so it is important to counter-balance this with fun activities.
-Many people who have a problem with drugs and especially alcohol, fear that they will not be able to ‘have fun’ and enjoy life without alcohol – by engaging in such activities, rehabs aim to demonstrate to people that life can be rewarding and pleasurable without being under the influence of a substance.
+Many people who have a problem with drugs and especially alcohol, fear that they will not be able to ‘have fun’ and enjoy life without alcohol – by engaging in such activities, TLC aim to demonstrate to people that life can be rewarding and pleasurable without being under the influence of a substance.

 As with all mental health treatment, it could be argued that there is no right or wrong way to treat addiction.
 Different people require different techniques and approaches at different times, and what might work for one person will not work for someone else.
 Most rehabs will employ staff from different backgrounds, with different ways of working, to ensure that all patients are treated as individuals.
 However, for rehabs to work effectively, the staff must have a commonly agreed way of working and belief in what they are doing.

 We think we have covered most of the key information relating to residential rehab, but if you have any more questions or would like to delve a bit deeper, please do give us a call.
-Rehab is definitely the most effective way to overcome an addiction and though it may require some investment at the start, it may just save your, or someone you know’s life, which we believe is priceless.
+Rehab is definitely the most effective way to overcome an addiction and though it may require some investment at the start, it does save lives, which we believe is priceless.